-Immediately upon the Bensons’ purchase of the former Hornets franchise from the NBA in 2012, construction began on a state-of-the-art basketball practice facility to house the entire organization together and the franchise would be rebranded as the Pelicans.
+Immediately upon Mr. and Mrs. Benson’s purchase of the former Hornets franchise from the NBA in 2012, construction began on a state-of-the-art basketball practice facility to house the entire organization together and the franchise would also be rebranded as the Pelicans.
 Through agreements with the State of Louisiana upon the purchase of the Pelicans, the Smoothie King Center has undergone a complete renovation since the 2012 purchase, featuring a new center-hung HD scoreboard, which debuted in 2015, along with several additional fan upgrades.
 Through this commitment, NBA All-Star Weekend was awarded to New Orleans in 2014 and 2017, making the city one of just six current NBA markets to host the mid-season event at least three times.
-On the court, after inheriting a team that finished with the worst record in the NBA’s Western Conference in 2011-12, the Pelicans have built through a combination of the draft, free agent signings and trades to become a stable and successful organization, reaching the playoffs in 2018 for the second time since the Bensons assumed ownership.
+Active in league affairs, Mrs. Benson, serves as a member of the NBA’s Labor Relations Committee and also was named the NBA Foundation Board of Directors on October 9.
+On the court, she oversaw a significant overhaul of the Pelicans organization in 2019 when she hired Executive Vice President of Basketball Operations David Griffin.
+Through the support of these organizational improvements by Mrs. Benson, combined with New Orleans winning the NBA Draft Lottery and selecting the 2018-19 AP College Player of the Year in Duke forward Zion Williamson with the first overall pick and the 2019 acquisition of forward Brandon Ingram, a 2020 NBA All-Star and winner of the league’s Most Improved Player award, the Pelicans have established a solid foundation for the future.

 With the Saints franchise under the guidance of the Bensons, the team has reached new heights since 2006, when they entrusted Executive-Vice President/General Manger Mickey Loomis to hire Sean Payton as head coach and sign unrestricted free agent quarterback Drew Brees.
 Since those moves, the franchise has reached its highest point of success, posting a 119-85 record over the last 12 years, featuring six playoff berths, four division titles, two NFC Championship appearances and the Super Bowl XLIV title.
 Off-the-field, the a completely renovated Mercedes-Benz Superdome has been sold-out on a season ticket basis for every campaign since 2006, with a waiting list of over 73,000 people and 122 consecutive sellouts.
 The club has also positioned itself as a leader in the community, assisting with the recovery from several natural disasters, while also working to enhance the region as a whole.